elmahio/documentation/docs/logging-to-elmah-io-from-umbraco.md

 ## Umbraco 9

-Playing with the alpha of the new version of Umbraco running on ASP.NET Core?
+Playing with the new version of Umbraco running on ASP.NET Core?
 We are too.
 Luckily, elmah.io already provides all of the bits and pieces needed to integrate Umbraco 9 and elmah.io.

 Start by installing the `Elmah.Io.AspNetCore` package: